Cortuzz/cortuzz/README.md

-# Hi there, Wlcome to my Github!
+# Hi there, Welcome to my Github!
 I'm Oleg - aka Cortuzz 👋

 I put pretty much everything I do here, usually these are my personal projects or my academic work.